this is personal blog and would like to share to our comrades who are fighting Burmese military dictatorship fail.

 After the emergency meeting, Mutraw District’s Chairperson Saw Tender shared his view: “We hope that our people will understand our determination to fight against the SPDC’s destructive plans and that they will join hands with us in the fight against such evil.”

-decisively.”
+Maj.
+General Baw Kyaw Heh, the Commander of 5th Brigade, further commented: “The problem faced by our people is the problem faced by our nation.
+We need to think carefully and act decisively.”
 It must be recognized that the ongoing SPDC’s military offensives against the Karen people are parts and parcels of the broader Burma’s political problems faced by the people of Burma.
 It is also crucial to recognize that SPDC systematically plans and uses Karen and non-Karen armed groups such as DKBA to loot and destroy our villages, livelihood, and to essentially take complete control over our land.
 While situations in and around Karen state are critical, such SPDC's military tactics are also prevalent in other ethnic areas of Burma.

-people to the best of our skills, we call on the international community, particularly our neighboring countries, to stand by the people of Burma in their search for security, freedom and prosperity.
+As we are resolved to prevent the SPDC from implementing its destructive plots and defend our people to the best of our skills, we call on the international community, particularly our neighboring countries, to stand by the people of Burma in their search for security, freedom and prosperity.

-The Karen National Union (KNU) was founded on February 5, 1947 in order to lead the Karen
+The Karen National Union (KNU) was founded on February 5, 1947 in order to lead the Karen national struggle for justice, equality, and the right to self-determination.
+The Karen National Liberation Army (KNLA) has been fighting against the Burmese military regime for over 60 years.

 Friday, July 3, 2009